edgedb/edgedb-js/packages/create/src/recipes/nextjs/README.md

-# NextJS Integration Recipe for EdgeDB
+# Next.js Integration Recipe for EdgeDB

 This recipe provides a starting point for building a [Next.js](https://nextjs.org/) application with EdgeDB as the database.
 It is based on the official Next.js starter template.